 - Lastly, remember it is wise to dispute if you have all the necessary rights to the music or have the right papers to prove you are legally entitled to use the music.
 This is to prevent results in penalties against your video or channel.

 In the other scenario, if you have used somebody else’s song in your own video and received a copyright claim, you just have to live with it.
 As long as you don’t have a valid license, be ready for the consequences.

 How to Avoid Copyright and Use Copyrighted Music on YouTube Legally?

-There are three ways to avoid copyright music on YouTube.
+There are three ways how you can use copyrighted music on YouTube:

 - Using music found in the public domain